bijithintersmart/new_project/README.md

 ## Project Overview

-This is a Node.js application built with Express.js, Sequelize (ORM for PostgreSQL), and other libraries to provide user authentication, PDF generation, and file upload functionalities.
+This is a Node.js application built with Express.js, Sequelize (ORM for PostgreSQL), and other libraries to provide user authentication, PDF generation, file upload, video streaming, and WebSocket functionalities.

 ## Features